AdaCore/spark2014/docs/ug/gnatprove.rst

 Loop Pattern      Loop Over Data Structure
 ================  ========================
 Proof Objective   Establish property P.
-Loop Behaviour    Loops over the data structure and establishes P.
+Loop Behavior     Loops over the data structure and establishes P.
 Loop Invariant    Property P is established for the part of the data structure
                   looped over so far.
 ================  ========================

-However, it is useful to break this down into more detailed patterns since often a small modification to the proof objective, or to the control behaviour of the loop, leads to a significantly changed loop invariant.
+However, it is useful to break this down into more detailed patterns since often a small modification to the proof objective, or to the control behavior of the loop, leads to a significantly changed loop invariant.
 In the following, we focus on some loop patterns for scalar and array properties that occur frequently in practice.